 Instead of blaming a “tight” muscle, a pinched nerve, osteoarthritis, and a ton of other factors that may cause hip pain, an in-depth look at some of the common causes can help you decide which is the best route to your condition.

-Massage therapy for hip pain may help alleviate some pain and help you move better in the short-term, but some types of hip pain, as well as the individual differences each person has, may require the therapist to approach each case uniquely.
+Massage therapy may help alleviate some pain and help you move better in the short-term, but some types of hip pain may require the therapist to approach each case uniquely.
 And so, your therapist shouldn’t be doing a cookie-cutter treatment.

 Some types of hip pain stem from the hip joint where inflammation occurs, or it could be an irritated nerve deep in your buttocks.
-In some cases, hip pain can travel down to your leg and foot (or vice versa) where the symptoms manifest, which can be mistaken for another cause of pain.
+In some cases, hip pain can travel down your leg and foot (or vice versa) where the symptoms manifest.

 Osteoarthritis is the most common source of pain, at least in Milligan’s experience.
 Anterior hip impingement and labral could be a cause of front hip pain, and that type of pain can radiate down to the knee.